Homomorphisms into a simple Z-stable C*-Algebras: Introduction

 Recently, W. Winter's method (\cite{Winter-Z}) greatly advances the Elliott classification program.
-The class of amenable separable simple \CA s that can be classified by the Elliott invariant has been enlarged so {that} it contains simple \CA s which no longer have finite tracial rank.
-In fact, with \cite{Winter-Z}, \cite{Lin-App}, \cite{L-N} and \cite{Lnclasn}, the classifiable C*-algebras now include any unital separable simple ${\cal Z}$-stable C*-algebra $A$ satisfying the UCT such that $A\otimes U$ has the tracial rank no more than one for some UHF-algebra $U$.
+The class of amenable separable simple \CA s that can be classified by the Elliott invariant has been enlarged so {that} it contains simple \CA s which no longer {are assumed to} have finite tracial rank.
+In fact, with \cite{Winter-Z}, \cite{Lin-App}, \cite{L-N} and \cite{Lnclasn}, the classifiable C*-algebras now include any unital separable simple ${\cal Z}$-stable C*-algebra $A$ satisfying the UCT such that $A\otimes U$ has the tracial rank no more than one for some UHF-algebra $U$ (it has recently been shown, for example, $A\otimes U$ has tracial rank at most one for all UHF-algebras $U$ of infinite type, if $A\otimes C$ has tracial rank at most one for one of infinite dimensional unital simple AF-algebra (see \cite{LS})).
 This class of C*-algebras is strictly larger than the class of AH-algebras without dimension growth.
-For example, it contains the Jiang-Su algebra ${\cal Z}$ which is projectionless {(with the same $K$-theory as that of $\mathbb C$)} and all simple unital inductive limits of so-called generalized dimension drop algebras (see \cite{Lin-mdmrp}).
+For example, it contains the Jiang-Su algebra ${\cal Z}$ itself which is projectionless and all simple unital inductive limits of so-called generalized dimension drop algebras (see \cite{Lin-mdmrp}).

 Recall that the Elliott invariant for a stably finite unital simple separable C*-algebra $A$ is